-New businesses continue to open in Mission Viejo and others are coming our way.
-Here is a summary of the latest business activity:
+New businesses continue to open during this challenging time of COVID-19.
+Here is a summary of latest business news.

 The Curry Kitchen opened for business on Sunday, December 6 in the former Pizza Hut spot at 25098 Marguerite Pkwy, Suite C near Ralphs.
 The eatery, which specializes in Indian fare, is offering takeout and delivery.